invariantlabs-ai/invariant-gateway/README.md

 ### Authentication Headers

 - `Invariant-Authorization`: The primary header for Invariant authentication.
 Format: `Bearer your-invariant-api-key`
-- `Authorization`: Standard authorization header for LLM provider API keys
+- `Authorization`: Standard authorization header for LLM provider API keys.
+Passed on as provided.

-### Alternative Authentication Methods
+### Alternative Invariant Authentication Methods

-You can also pass authentication by appending the Invariant API key to your LLM provider's API key using the format:
+You can also pass both API keys as part of the main LLM `Authorization` header, e.g. if you cannot specify custom headers in your application.
 ```
 {your-llm-api-key};invariant-auth={your-invariant-api-key}
 ```